The internet just became an even uglier place for Canadian women.

 This verdict is troubling.
 A precedent has now been set that if a person is harassed online, that harassment will not be deemed criminal unless a physical element is introduced, or unless the harasser repeatedly uses violent language.

 "My reaction to that ruling was 'Great, it's open season on women now,'" Ontario NDP MPP Cheri DiNovo told VICE.
 "You can say whatever you will about whatever woman you want, it's just freedom of expression."

-Knazan himself said "It is reasonable that fear can arise just from the fact of someone continuing to contact someone after being asked to stop.
-That behaviour could reasonably signify that the person who continued the contact was capable of anything since they ignored the request."
+Knazan himself said, "It is reasonable that fear can arise just from the fact of someone continuing to contact someone after being asked to stop.
+That behavior could reasonably signify that the person who continued the contact was capable of anything since they ignored the request."